-We have agreements with every major automaker ("OEMs") to offer satellite radios in their vehicles from which we acquire a majority of our subscribers.
+We have agreements with every major automaker ("OEMs") to offer satellite radios in their vehicles.
 We also acquire subscribers through marketing to owners and lessees of vehicles that include factory-installed satellite radios that are not currently subscribing to our services.
 Additionally, we distribute our satellite radios through retail locations nationwide and through our website.
 Satellite radio services are also offered to customers of certain daily rental car companies.